 Human Toll of the Disaster

 The typhoon has already claimed the lives of at least three people and left 78 others injured in storm-related incidents.
-The disaster management reported numerous cases of injuries and casualties, underscoring the severity of the situation.
+The disaster management agency reported numerous cases of injuries and casualties, underscoring the severity of the situation.
 The high winds and heavy rains brought by Typhoon Shanshan caused significant damage and posed a serious threat to the safety of residents.

 Infrastructure Disruptions